detvnk/youtubeShoutoutWall/README.md

 # Instructions on How to Setup

-1.a First Add Nightbot to your channel: Use this link here. https://beta.nightbot.tv/
+1. a First Add Nightbot to your channel: Use this link here. https://beta.nightbot.tv/

-1.b Install the Custom Quote API system into your night bot by following these instructions https://community.nightdev.com/t/customapi-quote-system/7871
+1. b Install the Custom Quote API system into your night bot by following these instructions https://community.nightdev.com/t/customapi-quote-system/7871

-2.a Once you've done this you need to go to custom commands https://beta.nightbot.tv/commands/custom
+2. a Once you've done this you need to go to custom commands https://beta.nightbot.tv/commands/custom
 Copy the token from the one that says !addquote.
 You will need this in the next command.

-2.b Create a new command called !wall (or !set your choice) and change the  permissions to everyone
+2. b Create a new command called !wall (or !set your choice) and change the  permissions to everyone

-2.c --- then change the command to this  --- >
+2. c --- then change the command to this  --- >
 $(urlfetch https://twitch.center/customapi/addquote?token=[your token here]&data=$(userid))

-2.d You need to change [your token here] to the token value you copied in step 2.a (note you must remove the square brackets too [])
+2. d You need to change [your token here] to the token value you copied in step 2.a (note you must remove the square brackets too [])

 3. The last thing you'll need is a google api key follow these instructions